willcrichton/rust-book/src/ch04-02-references-and-borrowing.md

 However, references can be easily misused.
 Rust's borrow checker enforces a system of permissions that ensures references are used safely:

 - All variables can read, own, and (optionally) write their data.
-- Creating a reference will transfer permissions from the borrowed path to the reference.
+- Creating a reference will transfer permissions from the borrowed place to the reference.
 - Permissions are returned once the reference's lifetime has ended.
 - Data must outlive all references that point to it.